VorpalBlade/paketkoll/crates/paketkoll/README.md

 This is a Rust replacement for `debsums` (on Debian/Ubuntu/...) and `paccheck` (on Arch Linux and derivatives).
 It is much faster than those thanks to using all your CPU cores in parallel.
-(It is also much much faster than `pacman -Qkk` which is much slower than `paccheck` even.)
+(It is also much, much faster than `pacman -Qkk` which is much slower than `paccheck` even.)

 What it does is compare installed files to what the package manager installed and